Athearn GP35 Decoder Installation featuring the RTR-MB1 Motherboard with Keep-Alive™, WOW121-Diesel Decoder, and UNIV-SH1-O Speaker Kit by TCS

 Next, remove the original lighting board by lifting it from the rear of the engine.

 Clip the RTR-MB1 onto the motor just like the original lighting board.
+The RTR-MB1 has a motor pick up clip pre-attatched to the bottom,

 Next, wire up the RTR-MB1 according to the wiring diagram in your motherboard manual.
 This mother board has a 1.5volt power supply to power all the original 1.5v bulbs that come with the Athearn locomotive.
 It can be configured for LED operation as well, the mother board has built in current limit resistors for LED use.
 Consult the wiring diagram for LED use.